 Seeing Mars takes a little practice, however, as well as the right tools for the job.
-This guide will help you understand what you can see on the surface of Mars, especially during the time before and after the opposition of October 13, 2020, when Mars makes its closest approach to Earth and best apparition until 2035.
+This guide will help you understand what you can see on the surface of Mars, especially during the time before and after the opposition of December 8, 2022.
 And it will help you get the best view of this remarkable world with a telescope and a few essential accessories.

 Mars is nearly always visible somewhere in the sky, except for the few week’s it’s in conjunction and lost in the Sun’s glare.
 However, it’s almost always too far away to reveal much detail, even in a big backyard telescope.
 When Mars is at its farthest point from Earth, at a distance of 225 million kilometers, the planet shines at a modest magnitude +1.8 and has a disk that’s just 3.5″ across.
 That’s about the same apparent size as the planet Uranus.

 But as Earth and Mars make their way around the Sun, our planet catches up to Mars in the inside track and makes a relatively close approach.
 At this point, Mars appears opposite the Sun in the night sky, and astronomers say Mars is at opposition.
 The four to six weeks on either side of opposition is the best time to see the planet Mars in a telescope.
-This October 13, 2020 opposition is particularly good because Mars is also not far from its closest approach to the Sun.
-It’s not quite as good as the last opposition in July 2018.
-It won’t get nearly this close again until 2035.
-Because of its elliptical orbit Mars will be closest to Earth on October 6, 2020, a few days before opposition, when it’s just 62.5 million kilometers away.
+The December 8, 2022 opposition isn’t as spectacular as the past few such event since Mars’ elliptical orbit means the planet lies a little further away this time.
+Mars will be closest to Earth on December 1, 2022, a week before opposition, when it’s just 81.4 million kilometers away.
+By comparison, at the last opposition in 2020, Mars was about 62.5 million kilometers away.

 Where to Find Mars in the Night Sky

 Even without a telescope, Mars is great fun to observe.
 The planet’s red-orange color is a consequence of iron-oxide in its surface sands; it was this color prompted classical astronomers to name the planet after the Roman god of war.
-If you’re so inclined, you can watch the motion of the solar system in action as Mars moves slightly westward from night to night relative to the background stars, then grows stationary for a time around August 28, then starts moving eastward for the rest of the year.
-You can also track the increasing brightness of Mars on the way to opposition on October 13 as well as its slow fade in brightness through the rest of the year.
-On November 1, the planet will still be impressively bright at magnitude -2.1.
-By November 30, it will fade to magnitude -1.1, a drop in brightness of a factor of more than two.
+If you’re so inclined, you can watch the motion of the solar system in action as Mars moves slightly westward from night to night relative to the background stars, then grows stationary for a time around October 29, 2022 then starts moving westward against the background stars for the rest of the year.
+You can also track the increasing brightness of Mars on the way to opposition on December 8 as well as its slow fade in brightness through the rest of the year.
+By the end of December, the planet will fade to magnitude -1.2 and shrink to an apparent diamter of 14.7″.

 Telescopes, Eyepieces, and Filters for Observing Mars